 If you feel like debt is overburdening you, you’re not alone.
-Twelve million South Africans are considered to be over-indebted.
+Twelve million South Africans are considered to be overburdened by debt.
 It may feel isolating to be in a situation where the debt is starting to overwhelm you, but there is hope.
-A debt consolidation loan could be one way to address this.
-The other way is through debt counselling is the best way to get you back on your feet.
+Consolidating your debt through debt counselling is the best way to get you back on your feet.